RadicalZephyr/radicalzephyr.github.io/content/posts/drafts/how-to-plan-a-trajectory/how-to-plan-a-trajectory.md

 For comparison, a slicing of Boaty model that's about 5cm long and tall contains (TODO: actually create this file) gcode instructions.

+## Really Short Line Segments (Like, How Short?)

+I'm going to make an assertion here that hopefully will be intuitively appealing if not very mathematically rigorous.
+Nothing can change directions instantaneously.
+I really don't have a good feeling for how much people will intuitively disagree with me on this, so if you feel like you have a good example of something that you think does change direction instantaneously then let me know and I'll think about using it as an example of something that appears to instantly change direction, but doesn't actually.
+Billiards balls are probably the most approachable example, but I couldn't find any good high speed video online that actually shows the extremely small amount of time it takes for a billiards ball to flex and start moving.

+If people are interested in the math and science behind _why_ this is true, then maybe I'll write another blog post trying to break that down.
+However, that's basically the topic of a few weeks of an introductory university physics class so I think it's out of scope for this post.

+Okay, so the print head of your printer is in fact a thing, and according to our previous "law" it cannot change directions instantly.
+If all the curves in our 3D model are being broken down into tiny short straight lines that have small angles between them, how do we process these as trajectories.

+Let's back up to a hopefully more intuitive process.
+Let's consider running in a square.
+I realize this is a bit unusual since most people run in large ovals, which is actually kind of my point.
+Why don't we run in squares instead, or at least rectangles?
+Especially if your favorite local running track is inside a city, and is thus bounded on at least a few sides by the straight lines of most modern city streets, we could make the track longer if we just made the shape of the running area have right angles at the turns right?
+Ignoring the fact that this would make the outside lanes of the track _much_ longer than the inside lanes, why don't we do this?

+The answer is, because it's really hard for a human to run at speed around a right angle corner.
+If you were attempting to run around a right angle corner you basically need to slow down to a speed where you can absorb the force need to change your direction 90 degrees in one step.
+This is probably a fairly slow speed, especially compared to the speeds to that a sprinter can reach on a straight shot.
+And think about it, even when you're walking down a hallway how often do you walk in a perfectly sharp 90 degree angle when you turn down a hallway?

+Okay, so 90 degree turns are too sharp, what if we cut it in half, and made it two forty-five degree turns just separated by a bit.
+(TODO: add a diagram of a 45 degree angle running track).
+Already, we can see this is starting to look a lot more like a typical running track.
+If we keep going with this process of dividing the angles into smaller and smaller sections, we rapidly start approaching exactly what most running tracks look like.

+## Processing Bit by Bit

+So, we've sufficiently motivated the idea that whatever we do to plan the trajectory of our print head, we need to do it incrementally.

+The next thing we need to consider is how much math can we do

 ## Super High Level Overview Without Any Math and Barely Any Physics